-- Arguments delivered so as to suggest that any sane, rational person couldn’t help but agree.
-In essence, appeals to logos hardly seem like appeals at all, but factual observations of the plain truth, which nobody could deny.
+- Arguments delivered to suggest that any sane, rational person couldn’t help but agree.
+In essence, appeals to logos hardly seem like appeals but factual observations of the plain truth, which nobody could deny.

 Here we have an example of how Apple dwells on logos–meaning information that appeals to the rational side–on their product campaigns.
-In this case, it was used to present the features on their Mac Pro and Pro Display XDR.
+In this case, it was used to present their Mac Pro and Pro Display XDR features.

 Pathos – the appeal to emotion

-With this mode of persuasion, the goal is to connect meaningfully with people’s emotional needs and values.
+This mode of persuasion aims to connect meaningfully with people’s emotional needs and values.
 Particularly moving speeches that inspire the listeners to act, passionate arguments against injustices, appeals to the higher moral nature of the audience, or a heavy reference to hopes and fears – these techniques work to stir up a strong emotional state in the listener, which then compels them to act.
-Often, the desired action is painted as something that is in alignment with the audience’s own deepest need and sentiments.
+Often, the desired action is painted as something aligned with the audience’s deepest needs and sentiments.

-This is a technique that can be extremely potent and poetic, with hints towards an anticipated future, to remembered pains, to our shared humanity.
+This technique can be highly potent and poetic, hinting at an anticipated future, remembered pains, and our shared humanity.
 Whether it’s a politician’s speech or merely a late-night infomercial, the appeal to pathos can connect even the smallest of claims to grander, loftier ideals like truth, justice, and love.

-When using this form of persuasion in your digital marketing, it’s worth being careful about how and why you’re provoking a certain emotional reaction.
+When using this form of persuasion in digital marketing, it’s worth being careful about how and why you’re provoking a certain emotional reaction.
 Sincerity is key.
-For example, while stoking anger in your audience may grab their attention at first, you may risk alienating them if your appeals to emotion are transparent or seen as manipulative.
+For example, while stoking anger in your audience may grab their attention initially, you may risk alienating them if your appeals to emotion are transparent or seen as manipulative.
 To incorporate this mode, try:

-- Images or descriptions of down-to-earth, ordinary people that the audience is meant to identify with.
+- Images or descriptions of down-to-earth, ordinary people the audience is meant to identify with.

 - Descriptive copy links a product or service to a particular state of mind or emotion, such as joy, ease, or social belonging.